monash-human-power/data-acquisition-system/wireless_modules_py/wind_module/README.md

 # Wind Module
-This directory contains the scripts to collect wind speed and direction data from the anemometer, and publishes these data to the MQTT broker.
+This directory contains the scripts to collect wind speed and direction data from the anemometer, and publish these data to the MQTT broker under the topic `/v3/wireless_module/5/data`.

 - [Wind Module](#wind-module)
   - [Basic Setup and Usage](#basic-setup-and-usage)